RediCloud/cloud-v1/README.md

   <br>

 ### What is RediCloud?
   - RediCloud is a cluster cloud system for minecraft which is based on [redis](https://redis.io).
 The best thing is there are no head-nodes and sub-nodes.
-That means you can connect to the cluster very easily.
-Every thing you have to do is to setup the redis connection.
-It is automatically detected whether a cluster already exists and the node is connected to it.
+That means you can easily connect to the cluster.
+Everything you have to do is to setup the redis connection.
+It is automatically detected wether a cluster already exists or the node is connected to it.
   - Let's imagine you have running your network like the following way:

         Node-1